 How to Get a VAT Registration Certificate in Thailand as a Business Owner

-The VAT registration certificate in Thailand is referred to as the P.P.
-20. This is an important certificate that shows that the company has registered VAT and entered the revenue department’s VAT system.
+After you do that, you receive the VAT registration certificate, referred to as the P.P.
+20 in Thailand.
+This is an important certificate that shows the company has registered for VAT and entered the Revenue Department’s VAT system.

-Let’s take a look at how to register for VAT in Thailand as a business owner.
+Let’s take a look at how to register for VAT in Thailand as a business owner and what you need to do after obtaining it.

 "*" indicates required fields